 This doctrine is known as "corporate personhood."
-While the concept is somewhat abstract, the law of California treats corporations as individual persons, for most purposes.
+While the concept is somewhat abstract, the law of New Hampshire treats corporations as individual persons, for most purposes.
 This means that, legally, corporations have most of the same rights, privileges, and commitments as living, breathing human beings.

 An evident example of this concept is a corporation's obligation to pay income taxes similar to how an actual person would.

-Every corporation in the U.S. which has taxable income must pay its share of the federal corporate income tax.
-The majority of states also have a corporate income tax, which Auburn, California corporations are required to pay.
+Every profit-earning corporation in the U.S. must, legally, pay the federal corporate income tax.
+Many states also have their own corporate income tax, which corporations located in Auburn, New Hampshire have to remit.

-How Can a Auburn, California Corporate Tax Lawyer Help?
+How Can a Auburn, New Hampshire Corporate Tax Lawyer Help?

 Most extremely large corporations have tax attorneys and accountants on staff, as full-time employees, who help them stay in conformity with every applicable state and federal income tax laws.